pablodecm/phd_thesis/src/103_chapter_3.md

 #### Experiment Outcome

-Within such framework, we could begin by posing the question of how we expect the readout output, which can be effectively treated as a random variable $\boldsymbol{x}$, is distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring
+Within the above framework, we could begin by posing the question of how we expect the readout output, which can be effectively treated as a random variable $\boldsymbol{x}$, is distributed and how such distribution is related with the (theoretical) parameters we are interested in measuring